TheDrBee/oSCILLAtor/README.md

 The [Integer smart contract](./contracts/Integers.scilla) shows operations on integer types:
 - how to compare using [IntUtils library](https://scilla.readthedocs.io/en/latest/scilla-in-depth.html#intutils)

+See also
+- [InitParams smart contract](./contracts/InitParams.scilla) on how to compare integers at deployment.

 ### List
 The [List smart contract](./contracts/List.scilla) shows list manipulations and use cases of the library `ListUtils`.
 It shows application of predicates and curried functions: